We test standard microwaves of different sizes from brands like Panasonic, LG, Sharp and more.

 Our interactive comparison tool helps you find out which brands perform best and are the most efficient.
-Our CHOICE Buys will help you see quickly which models come out on top.
+Our Recommended list will help you see quickly which models come out on top.

 List of brands we tested in this review.